 12 Commercial Cleaning Products You Can Stop Buying Now

-3. Glass Cleaning Spray: Say goodbye to that stinky blue liquid glass cleaning spray, because your new way of cleaning glass involves only water, dish soap, sponges, a squeegee, and absorbent cloths.
-Click the photo or the following link to Chaotically Creative for full instructions.
+3. Glass Cleaning Spray: Say goodbye to that stinky blue liquid glass cleaning spray, because your new way of cleaning glass involves only white distilled vinegar, water, and lemon juice, plus a spray bottle and absorbent cloths.
+Click for full instructions from Hometalker Eloise.

 4. Deodorant: One Hometalk.com member discovered that a dusting of baking soda is the best underarm deodorant ever.

 5. Disposable Sweeper Cloths: Do you love the convenience of disposable sweeper cloths, but feel uneasy about spending so much money and throwing out so much solid waste?
 Creekline House shared her economical alternative: Cut up Polar Fleece fabric (like an old scarf or a thrifted sweatshirt) and affix it to the sweeper the same way that you'd affix the disposable cloth.
 Launder instead of throwing out!
-Use them forever!
+Use them forever for fantastic cleaning!

 7. Scrubbing cream cleanser: Say "buh-bye" to the toxic chemicals, fumes, and high price of commercial scrubbing cream cleanser.
-Hometalk member Cupcakes and Crinoline made her own scrubbing cleanser by mixing 1/4 cup baking soda, 1 TBS dish soap, and enough vinegar to moisten it to a paste.
-Scrub surfaces with a damp sponge and a blob of DIY homemade scrubbing cream cleanser.
+Hometalk member Cupcakes and Crinoline made her own scrubbing cleanser by mixing 1/4 c. baking soda, 1 T dish soap, and enough vinegar to moisten it to a paste.
+Scrub surfaces with a blob of this DIY cleanser and a damp sponge.